askngan/AppConnect/appconnectOLD.md

 {{site.data.keyword.appconserviceshort}} connects your applications in minutes - automating updates, notifications, and events, and keeping your data in sync between multiple applications.
 You can use it to connect applications in the cloud or local (on-premises) applications.

-There are two types of resource that you can run in {{site.data.keyword.appconserviceshort}} to connect your apps, depending on your business needs: integration servers and flows.
+Two types of resource can run in {{site.data.keyword.appconserviceshort}} to connect your apps, depending on your business needs: integration servers and flows.

-To run your IBM Integration Bus or App Connect Enterprise solutions in {{site.data.keyword.appconserviceshort}}, you upload an integration solution in a BAR file, then run it in an integration server in {{site.data.keyword.appconserviceshort}}.
+To run your IBM Integration Bus or App Connect Enterprise solutions, you upload an integration solution in a BAR file, then run it in an integration server in {{site.data.keyword.appconserviceshort}}.

 ![An image that shows an integration server tile on the {{site.data.keyword.appconserviceshort}} dashboard](images/CarouseliServer.jpg)